Achronus/Udacity-DRL-Nanodegree-Projects/p1_navigation/README.md

 - 2 - turns left
 - 3 - turns right

-This project focuses on an episodic approach to solving the environment, where the agent must achieves an average score of +13 over 100 consecutive episodes.
+This project uses an episodic approach to solving the environment, where the agent must achieves an average score of +13 over 100 consecutive episodes.

-## Getting Started
+## Dependencies

 This project requires a Python 3.6 environment with PyTorch 0.4.0, which can be created by following the instructions below.